Antibas/eaQHM-analysis-and-synthesis-in-Python/README.md

-# extended adaptive Quasi-Harmonic Analysis and Synthesis of Speech in Python
+# AM-FM decomposition of Speech using the extended adaptive Quasi-Harmonic Model

-### Author: Panagiotis Antivasis, Undergraduate Student at [Computer Science Department - University of Crete](https://www.csd.uoc.gr/), November 2021.
+### Author: Panagiotis Antivasis, Nov.
+2021

 ## Introduction
-The following repository is the source code corresponding to the thesis of **Panagiotis Antivasis**, an undergraduate [Computer Science](https://www.csd.uoc.gr/) student at the [University of Crete](https://www.uoc.gr/).

 This code is built upon a speech analysis and synthesis system from paper [[1]](#Reference).
-The system in the so-called is named **extended adaptive Quasi-Harmonic Model (eaQHM)** and this source code implements it into **Python**.
+The system is the so-called **extended adaptive Quasi-Harmonic Model (eaQHM)** and this is the Python source code implementation.

 ## eaQHMAnalysisAndSynthesis
-**eaQHMAnalysisAndSynthesis** is a function that performs **extended adaptive Quasi-Harmonic Analysis and Synthesis** in a signal.
+**eaQHMAnalysisAndSynthesis** is a function that performs **extended adaptive Quasi-Harmonic Analysis and Synthesis** of a speech signal.
 In other words, it receives a *.wav* file and some other optional parameters and decomposes speech into AM-FM components according to the model mentioned, by producing a [Deterministic component](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.16.5702&rep=rep1&type=pdf) of the signal and then iteratively refining it, until the reconstructed signal converges in *quasi-harmonicity* [[1]](#Reference).

 ## Prerequisites & Requirements
 **Python 3.8.x** and up.
 It is also highly suggested to use [Spyder](https://www.spyder-ide.org/) environment as the whole code was tested in it.
 Before you run the code, make sure to install all requirements by executing: